-Achieving a healthy work life balance in 10 simple steps
+Achieving a healthy work-life balance in 11 simple steps

 In New Zealand, work-life balance has always been important.
 In fact, we’re known around the world for making sure there's a good mix of work and play.

-However, that doesn’t mean that Kiwis never get carried away with their jobs at the expense of important relaxation time.
+However, that doesn’t mean that Kiwis never get carried away with their jobs at the expense of important down time.

-If you’re spending longer in the office, checking work emails at home or unable to get tomorrow’s tasks off your mind, you may well need to address your work-life balance.
+If you’re spending longer in the office, or home office, checking work emails at home or unable to get tomorrow’s tasks off your mind, you may well need to address your work-life balance.

 Too many late nights in the office?
 It's time assess your work-life balance.